tariq-abdulghani/annotation-driven-dynamic-forms/README.md

-# Decorator Driven Dynamic Forms version 10.0.1-a
+# Decorator Driven Dynamic Forms version 10.0.3-a

 > Opinionated way to create dynamic forms with **no json** , **no inheritance**
 > just use **decorators**

 ## What is new in this version

-1. fixed invalid date issue when users clear date inputs
-2. updated package.json with more meta data about project and the author
+1. nested forms now can have its own css class via meta attribute class and also its own legen class

+2. fixed patch method to use partial objects for nested attributes and also patches disabled fields

+3. added `hasChildren(): boolean` method to the interface `InputNode` dont worry it will not affect any working code.

 ## Project Goals